Get the Skills to Become a Dental Assistant

 Get Real-World Experience

 When the class portion of the program concludes, a 4- to 8-week Dental Assistant externship begins.
-The externship can be 20 to 40 hours per week and should be completed within 8 weeks after you finish the classroom portion of your training.
+The externship can be 20 to 40 hours per week and should be completed within 8 weeks after you finish the classroom portion of the program.

 The Dental Assistant program consists of 560 hours of classroom time, and 160 hours of a clinical Dental Assistant externship.